kima111/nehoa/README.md

 ### FadeOn

-The FadeOn Component allows for a custom duration on fade onto the screen.
+The FadeOn Component allows for a custom duration or delay on fade onto the screen.

 ![image info](./images/FadeOn.gif)